SiriDB/siridb-server/help/help_show.md

 - `show duration_log`: Returns the sharding duration for log data on *this* database (not supported yet).
 - `show duration_num`: Returns the sharding duration for num data on *this* database.
 - `show fifo_files`: Returns the number of fifo files which are used to update the replica server.
 This value is 0 if the server has no replica.
 A value greater than 1 could be an indication that replication is not working.
+- `show idle_percentage`: Returns percentage of idle time since the database was loaded.
+- `show idle_time`: Returns the idle time in seconds since the database was loaded.
 - `show ip_support`: Returns the ip support setting on *this* server.
 - `show libuv`: Returns the version of libuv on *this* server.
 - `show list_limit`: Returns the maximum value which can be used as limit in a list query.